 The Oeshiki Ceremony - also called Otai'e - is the celebration of the eternal life of Nichiren Daishonin.
-The Head Temple Taisekiji as well as local temples of Nichiren Shoshu decorate the altar with colorful paper cherry blossoms.
+The Head Temple Taisekiji as well as local temples of Nichiren Shoshu adorn the altar with colorful paper cherry blossoms.
 Traditionally the "Rissho Ankoku Ron" is read which is a symbolic reaffirmation of the determination to undergo all hardships in order to achieve the absolute will of the Daishonin - Kosen-rufu.

 The celebration will begin with Ceremonial Gongyo at 10:00am.
 Please conduct full morning Gongyo at home.